 With Special thanks to Mike Hobson – J Boats, Chesapeake USA.
+SAILING PRINCIPLES divided into Tactical and Philosophical.

 - Sail on the tack or gybe that points closer to the next mark.